Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: CONCLUSIONS

 \section{CONCLUSIONS}

-We conclude that a bilevel optimization framework with suitably designed heuristics is an effective method for solving cooperative routing problems.
-Our heuristics involved solving for UGV route first using the minimum set cover algorithm and traveling salesman followed by the UAV route based on mission allocation and a vehicle routing formulation.
-We found constraint programming outperform greedy heuristics to solve the minimum set cover algorithm although the former takes more computational time than the latter.
-Experimental validation of the framework on a small testbed shows a close match between simulation and hardware and confirming the proposed approach.
+We conclude that that a bilevel optimization framework, combined with strategically devised heuristics, offers an effective strategy for addressing multi-agent cooperative routing challenges.
+Our heuristics method begins by determining the UGV route through the application of the minimum set cover algorithm and traveling salesman problem, followed by establishing the UAV route based on mission allocation and a vehicle routing scheme.
+We found constraint programming outperform greedy heuristics to solve the minimum set cover algorithm at the expense of increased computational time.
+The effectiveness of our proposed multi-agent methodology is further validated by an experimental evaluation on a small testbed, which demonstrated a strong congruence between simulation and actual hardware results.